macklinu/matches/README.md

 Runs benchmarks to show that, while this is a cool idea, my implementation is magnitudes slower than just writing code like a normal human being.

+## Contributing

+Feature requests, documentation updates, and questions are more than welcome [in an issue](https://github.com/macklinu/matches/issues/new).
+I'm not sure what other features or changes I'd like to make to this library at the moment but am happy to discuss. 🙂